-In October 2013, California employment grew at an annual rate of 1.4%, This was the lowest rate since December 2011, and lower than the 1.7% employment growth in the nation as a whole.
-California added 207,300 jobs over the year, second only to Texas.
-The largest increase was in the accommodation and food services sector, which gained 61,600 jobs.
-Almost all sectors added jobs; the exceptions were manufacturing and government, which posted annual decreases (-5,800 and -3,300 respectively).
-In terms of annual percentages, the state’s job growth ranked 22nd among the 29 states with statistically significant employment changes in October 2013.
+In December 2013, California employment grew at an annual rate of 1.6%, the same rate as the previous month and the same rate at which employment grew in the nation as a whole.
+California added 235,700 jobs over the year, second only to Texas.
+The largest increases occurred in the accommodation and food services sector, which gained 71,200 jobs, and the administrative and support services and construction sectors which added 36,100 and 28,900 jobs respectively.
+Almost all sectors added jobs; the exceptions were government and finance and insurance, which posted annual decreases (-18,400 and -1,600 respectively).
+In terms of annual percentages, the state’s job growth ranked 17th among the 29 states with statistically significant employment changes in December 2013.
 California’s employment growth fell behind that of neighboring and similar-size states (except New York).

-California’s unemployment rate was 8.7% in September and October, down from the 8.9% rate registered in August.
-The state’s unemployment rate is lower now than it has been in about five years, and it is down 1.4 points from last year.
-But it is still 3.9 points higher than its pre-recession low.
-California’s jobless rate is the sixth highest in the nation.
+California’s unemployment rate was 8.3% in December, down from the 8.5% rate registered in November.
+The state’s unemployment rate is lower now than it has been in about five years, and it is down 1.5 points from last year.
+But it is still 3.5 points higher than its pre-recession low.
+California’s jobless rate is the fifth highest in the nation.

-In October 2013, unemployment rates ranged from a low of 4.8% in Marin County to a high of 25.2% in Imperial County.
-Four Bay Area counties—Marin, San Mateo, San Francisco, and Napa— plus Orange County have unemployment rates at or below 6%.
+In December 2013, unemployment rates ranged from a low of 4.2% in Marin County to a high of 22.5% in Imperial County.
+Three Bay Area counties—Marin, San Mateo, and San Francisco—have unemployment rates below 5%.

-Unemployment remains high in some parts of California, especially in the San Joaquin Valley, where the unemployment rate averages 11.6%.
+Unemployment remains high in some parts of California—especially in the San Joaquin Valley and the Northern Sacramento Valley, where the unemployment rate averages 12.2%.